WPBeginner

 Next, you need to switch to the ‘Redirects’ tab and add your new redirect.

-First check the ‘Regex’ checkbox at the corner of the first field.
+First, you need to check the ‘Regex’ box at the corner of the first field.

 Redirect subdirectory to root folder

-Don’t forget to replace example.com with your own domain name.
-Click on the ‘Add Redirect’ button to save your changes.
+Don’t forget to replace ‘example.com’ with your own domain name.
+Then, make sure you click the ‘Add Redirect’ button to save your changes, and you are done.

-From now on all users accessing your website with /wordpress/ in the URL will be automatically redirected to correct posts with your new root URL.
+From now on, all users trying to access your website with /wordpress/ in the URL will be automatically redirected to the correct posts with your new root URL.

-That’s all.
 We hope this article helped you learn how to get rid of /wordpress/ from your WordPress site URL.
-You may also want to see our comprehensive guide to most common WordPress errors and how to fix them.
+You may also want to see our guide on how to speed up your WordPress performance or our expert picks of the best WordPress SEO plugins and tools.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.